tuya/tuya-ios-apple-homekit-sample-objc/README.md

 # Tuya Apple HomeKit Sample for Objective-C

 This sample demonstrates how to quickly integrate HomeKit functionality via SDK.
-You will know how to use the SDK through this sample, which mainly includes HomeKit data loading, data updating, device adding and device binding to the cloud.
-Of course you can also see the characteristics of Tuya that support Apple HomeKit devices.
+The TuyaSmartAppleDeviceKit module mainly includes the ability to manage HomeKit data from Apple's 'Home' app and bind Apple devices directly to the Tuya Cloud.
+The advantages are faster integration with the Apple HomeKit framework and a simple interface for binding devices to the Tuya Cloud, getting device information, etc.

 If you want to support HomeKit in your own projects, you must complete two steps in advance:
 -  Add an NSHomeKitUsageDescription key with a string value in the app's Info.plist explaining to the user how the app uses this data.